khourypaul/MANE-4962-FINAL-PROJECT/README.md

 Must include:
-o Project Jtle and your name
+- Project title and your name
+- Brief description and objective
+- Dataset(s) used
+- Model/method overview
-o Brief descripJon and objecJve o Dataset(s) used o Model/method overview o InstrucJons to run the code o Summary of results and key findings
+- Instructions to run the code
+- Summary of results and key findings